 For further guidance or to submit questions related to the implementation of this test procedure, visit the Guidance and Frequently Asked Questions page.

-Test procedure waivers have not been issued for residential ceiling fans.
+Test procedure waivers have not been issued for ceiling fans.
 For information about obtaining test procedure waivers, see 10 CFR section 430.27.

-DOE’s Office of Hearings and Appeals has not authorized exception relief for residential ceiling fans.
+DOE’s Office of Hearings and Appeals has not authorized exception relief for ceiling fans.
 For information about obtaining exception relief, see 10 CFR part 1003.

 State Exemptions to Federal Pre-emption